Sajan-Mahla/HWS-app-s/README.md

 - support both light and dark mode

-### 1️⃣3️⃣  MoonShot — can i call all moon missions a MOONSHOT
+### 1️⃣3️⃣  MoonShot — can i call all moon missions a MOONSHOT?
 - very details of apollo missions
 - their dates, crewMember, batches.
 - best for kids to learn something new

+### 1️⃣4️⃣  BookWorm— If you are reader, you are my friend without intro...
+- add your favourote books, their authors, their rating etc
+- rating with emojis.
+- minimal and sexy UI

 ---
 ### ⏳ More coming soon...